-COVID-19, population estimates, online survey, sexual behaviour, sexual health, relationships
+COVID-19, population estimates, online survey, sexual behaviour, sexual health, relationships article can be found at the end of the article.

 This article is included in the Coronavirus (COVID-19) collection.

 Corresponding author: Nigel Field (nigel.field@ucl.ac.uk)